Connection lost. Please refresh the page.

 Wondering how you can test yourself on the different branches of the brachial artery?
 Try flashcards!
 Here's how you can make your own.

-The superior ulnar collateral artery arises from the brachial artery slightly distal to the mid-level of the arm but can occasionally arise as a branch of the profunda brachii artery.
+The superior ulnar collateral artery arises from the brachial artery slightly distal to the mid-level of the arm but can occasionally arise as a branch of the deep brachial artery.
 Along the ulnar nerve, it passes through the medial intermuscular septum into the posterior compartment of the arm to supply the medial head of the triceps brachii muscle.
 It then runs between the medial epicondyle of the humerus and the ulnar epicondyle.
 Deep to the flexor carpi ulnaris muscle, it joins the inferior collateral artery and the posterior branch of the posterior ulnar recurrent artery.
 Sometimes, a branch anastomoses with the anterior ulnar recurrent artery after it travels anteriorly to the medial epicondyle.

 The inferior ulnar collateral (supratrochlear) artery arises from the brachial artery about 5cm proximal to the elbow joint.
 It runs medially between the brachialis muscle and the median nerve before crossing the medial intermuscular septum.
-It then spirals round the humerus between the bone and the triceps brachii muscle until it anastomoses with the middle collateral branch of the profunda brachii artery to form an arch located proximally to the olecranon fossa, a depression on the posterior aspect of the humerus.
+It then spirals round the humerus between the bone and the triceps brachii muscle until it anastomoses with the middle collateral branch of the deep brachial artery to form an arch located proximally to the olecranon fossa, a depression on the posterior aspect of the humerus.
 Anterior to the brachialis muscle, the inferior ulnar collateral artery divides into a few branches, which either run anteriorly to the medial epicondyle to anastomose with the anterior ulnar recurrent artery or run posteriorly to it to anastomose with the posterior ulnar recurrent artery and superior ulnar collateral artery.

 The radial artery runs deep to the brachioradialis to give off the radial recurrent artery distal to the elbow joint.
 It runs between the superficial and deep branches of the radial nerve before it passes, in a superior direction, posteriorly to the brachioradialis muscle and anteriorly to the supinator and brachialis muscles.
-It supplies the brachioradialis, supinator and brachialis muscles as well as the elbow joint, before anastomosing with the radial collateral branch of the profunda brachii artery.
+It supplies the brachioradialis, supinator and brachialis muscles as well as the elbow joint, before anastomosing with the radial collateral branch of the deep brachial artery.

 The ulnar artery is the largest of the terminal branches of the brachial artery.
 Its earliest branch is the ulnar recurrent artery, which subsequently divides into its anterior and posterior branches.
 Proceeding down the forearm, the ulnar artery gives off the common interosseous artery, dorsal, palmar and deep carpal branches, as well as the superficial palmar arch; all of which contribute to the blood supply of the forearm and hand together with the branches of the radial artery